 Here’s how to support Black-owned small businesses, whether you are a business owner yourself or looking for a way to support your local community

-As protests calling for structural reform to fight institutionalized racism and police brutality continue to take place across the country, there’s been a call to support Black-owned businesses.
+The summer of 2020 brought mass protests across the country calling for structural reform to fight institutionalized racism and police brutality.
+Since then, there’s been a continued call to support Black-owned businesses.

 There are 2.6 million Black-owned businesses in the United States, according to a 2015 U.S. Census Report.
 As small businesses have been closed around the country because of COVID-19, supporting these businesses can help keep people employed and help them stay open.